Why is Talent Important?

 The data on our performance is pretty damning: Michigan currently ranks 34th among the states in percentage of residents with a 4-year degree and 36th in per capita income.
 Put simply, we’re losing the global war for talent.

-This means that Michigan must focus on policies designed to (1) develop more talent in Michigan by improving K-12 and making higher education more accessible and affordable; (2) retaining that talent in Michigan after it graduates; and 3) attracting more talent from outside of Michigan by building a strong major metropolitan area and vibrant urban cores around the state.
+This means that Michigan must focus on policies designed to (1) develop more home-grown talent in Michigan by improving K-12 and making higher education more affordable and ensuring that EVERYONE has equitable access; (2) retaining that talent in Michigan after it graduates; and 3) attracting more talent from outside of Michigan by building a strong major metropolitan area and vibrant urban cores around the state.

 The Michigan Talent Agenda is not a partisan effort.
 The facts are clear: promoting the MTA benefits all of us regardless of political affiliation.
 Supporters of the MTA come from a variety of places across the political spectrum, and the MTA welcomes the support of all.